 If you have an ASL sign language interpreter for your Zoom session, view information on working with an interpreter in Zoom.

-Provide instructions on how participants can ask questions
+Provide instructions on how participants can interact with you or others

 Participants can use non-verbal feedback, such as raising their hand and un-muting when called upon in addition to the chat feature.
-Consider repeating questions/comments from chat to ensure access since chat isn't fully accessible to screen reader users, plus, you will improve the captioning quality of any recorded sessions.
+Repeat questions/comments from chat to ensure access and improve the captioning quality of any recorded sessions.

 Practice accessible presentation techniques